-• person responsible for the detailed coordination of assets, business processes, and information to satisfy customer (or soldier) demand
+• the detailed coordination of assets, business processed, and information to satisfy customer (or soldier) demand

 The logistics function was spread out among such in-house departments as engineering, traffic, shipping, warehousing, and accounting.
 No one was in charge of the various functions and activities that came under its amorphous head.
 Management’s visibility of these processes—of this dark continent—was limited.
 Hence the CEO’s field of vision and ability to maximize profits was limited, and he couldn’t be a very good CEO, could he?
 Such was the essence of Drucker’s indictment.

 A related problem, according to Drucker, was the difficulty of evaluating the cost of logistics.The varying nature and definition of the logistics function group, from company to company, combined with the lack of accurate or easy-to-use computational measuring tools made it difficult to find out how much these functions cost their respective companies, further blurring them.
 However, for Drucker, the basic reason for American business’ logistic obtuseness continued to be, essentially, a matter of attitude, that is, the perception, both within the factory walls and from without, that anything associated with logistics was unskilled or donkey work.
 Thus, Drucker charged, “because, to a technically minded man, most distribution work is donkey work, he tends to put a donkey in charge, more often than not a man of proven incompetence.”

 To Drucker, the most blatant illustration of American business’ logistics obtuseness could be seen when one opened the door to the mercantile twilight zone known as the shipping department.
 “Even in the best-managed plant things change dramatically as soon as one goes through the door labeled ‘Finishing Room’ or ‘Shipping Department’ [where] there is suddenly a mob of people.
 Everybody seems to rush and no one seems to know why and where.”
 In short, all was pandemonium.